-D CNTL/@ Delete lines until a zero length field is encountered.
-Dtext Delete lines until specified text is found in left justified field.
-Dtext ESC Delete lines until specified text is found in field located anywhere in line.
-The ESC key is depressed before the start of text.
-Since certain escape sequences cause problems on some terminals (i.e.,cursor jumps or terminal locks), it is generally recommended that the slash (/) be used instead of ESC.
-D/text Delete lines until specified text is found in field located within window.
-D;text Delete lines until specified text is found in field beginning at tab stop.
-D Successive deletes to specified text in prior delete command.
+D -----Delete lines until a zero length field is encountered. --CNTL/@ Dtext -----Delete lines until specified text is found in left justified field. -----Delete lines until specified text is found in Dțext ↑ESC field located anywhere in line. -----Delete lines until specified text is found in D/text field located within window.
+D;text -----Delete lines until specified text is found in field beginning at tab stop. -----Successive deletes to specified text in prior D delete command.
 PARAMETERS: CNTL/@ A control @ is input by striking the "@" key while depressing the "CNTL" key on the terminal.
 It is a non-printing character. text This is the portion of text that is to be found by the D command.
 ESC The ESC key is located on the terminal.
 It is a non-printing character.
-EXAMPLE: FILEA contains the following 7 lines of text THIS IS AN EXAMPLE DEMONSTRATING THE Zero length record.
+EXAMPLE: FILEA contains the following 7 lines of text THIS IS AN EXAMPLE DEMONSTRATING THE ----Zero length record.
+DELETE LINES COMMAND. -----Zero length record.
+THIS NEXT LINE BEGINS IN COLUMN 7.

+'''

+A-43 DELETE LINES (Continued)

+1) D example.

+CNTL/@

+-----Make line one pending line and display it.

+/1

+THIS IS AN EXAMPLE ----Pending line displayed.

+-----Delete all lines until zero length record is

+/D

+found.
+Make zero length record pending line

+CNTL/@

+and display it.

+-----Zero length record displayed.

+/1

+-----Make line one pending line and display it.

+-----Pending line displayed (zero length record).

+/L6

+-----Display six lines of text.

 DELETE LINES COMMAND.

+THIS NEXT LINE BEGINS

+IN COLUMN 7.

+EOF

+----End of file.

+2) Dtext example.

+/1

+-----Make line one pending line and display it.

+THIS IS AN EXAMPLE ----Pending line displayed.

+-----Delete all lines until THIS is encountered

+/DTHIS

+in a left justified field, making line

+containing text pending line, and displaying it.

+THIS NEXT LINE BEGINS --Pending line displayed.

+/1

+-----Make line one pending line and display it.

+THIS NEXT LINE BEGINS --Pending line displayed.

+/L6

+----Display six lines of text.

+THIS NEXT LINE BEGINS

+IN COLUMN 7.

+EOF

+----End of file.

+3) Dtext example.

+--ESC

+/1

+-----Make line one pending line and display it.

+THIS IS AN EXAMPLE --- Pending line displayed.

+/DBEGINS

+----Delete all lines until BEGINS is

+encountered anywhere in file, making

+--ÈSC

+line containing BEGINS pending line,

+and displaying it.

+THIS NEXT LINE BEGINS--Pending line displayed.

+/1

+-----Make line one pending line and display it.

+THIS NEXT LINE BEGINS -- Pending line displayed.

+/L6

-THIS NEXT LINE BEG IN COLUMN 7.
-Zero length record.
+THIS NEXT LINE BEGINS

+IN COLUMN 7.

-7-43 DELETE LINES (Continued) D example.
-1) -CNTL/@ -----Make line one pending line and display it. /1 THIS IS AN EXAMPLE ----Pending line displayed. -----Delete all lines until zero length record is /D, found.
-Make zero length record pending line and display it. ·CNTL/@ -----Zero length record displayed. -----Make line one pending line and display it. /1 -----Pending line displayed (zero length record). -----Display six lines of text. /L6 DELETE LINES COMMAND.
-THIS NEXT LINE BEGINS IN COLUMN 7. ----End of file.
-EOF 2) Dtext example. -----Make line one pending line and display it. /1 THIS IS AN EXAMPLE ----Pending line displayed. /DTHIS -----Delete all lines until THIS is encountered in a left justified field, making line containing text pending line, and displaying it.
-THIS NEXT LINE BEGINS --Pending line displayed. -----Make line one pending line and display it. /1 THIS NEXT LINE BEGINS --Pending line displayed. -----Display six lines of text. /L6 THIS NEXT LINE BEGINS IN COLUMN 7. ----End of file.
-EOF 3) Dtext example. -ESC -----Make line one pending line and display it. /1 THIS IS AN EXAMPLE ---Pending line displayed. /DBEGINS -----Delete all lines until BEGINS is encountered anywhere in file, making --ESC line containing BEGINS pending line, and displaying it.
-THIS NEXT LINE BEGINS--Pending line displayed. -----Make line one pending line and display it. /1 THIS NEXT LINE BEGINS--Pending line displayed. /L6 THIS NEXT LINE BEGINS IN COLUMN 7.
-EOF ----End of file.
+EOF

+----End of file.

+'''

-7-43 D (DELETE LINES CONTINUED)
+A-43 D (DELETE LINES CONTINUED)